 FOUNDATION BACKGROUND

 The Foundation is a registered charity established in 1997 with the merger of The Twin Oaks Memorial Hospital Foundation and The Birches Foundation, both of these legacy organizations have been raising funds in our community for our institutions entirely through the work of volunteers.
-Twenty-six years later, the Foundation continues to support the Twin Oaks Memorial Hospital and he Birches.
+Twenty-six years later, the Foundation continues to support the Twin Oaks Memorial Hospital and The Birches.

-The Foundation’s work includes
+The Foundation’s work includes:

-Promoting public awareness of the Foundation and its role in supporting the mission, vision and priorities of he Foundation;
+Promoting public awareness of the Foundation and its role in supporting the mission, vision and priorities of the Foundation;

-Leading fundraising initiatives across and ensuring the responsible management and stewardship of all donor funds
+Leading fundraising initiatives across and ensuring the responsible management and stewardship of all donor funds;

-Directing the administration, investment and distribution of funds and resources held in trust
+Directing the administration, investment and distribution of funds and resources held in trust;

 Protecting donor rights and privacy through high ethical standards, transparency and accountability in our fundraising and financial practices.

 The Foundation is governed by a Board of Directors consisting of community leaders and professionals dedicated to supporting our community health care institutions.
-The volunteer board is responsible for
+The volunteer board is responsible for:

 Advocacy – building relationships and educating others about the importance of our mission